-- Employment document (Employment/Working Contract and/or Assignment Decision), including the name of the project or any other equivalent legal agreement that defines the employment relationship of concerned staff member with the partner organisation..
+- Employment document (Employment/Working Contract and/or Assignment Decision), including the name of the project or any other equivalent legal agreement that defines the employment relationship of concerned staff member with the partner organisation.
 Where standard practice in the partner organisation does not require the use of specific assignment decisions, the Programme document will be sufficient to demonstrate participation. - Task assignment document signed, MANDATORY template provided in Jems, describing the involvement of the employee in the Interreg Euro-MED project,) signed by the employer and the employee.
 The task assignment document must be available for the implementation of the partner's expenditure control work and must be submitted to the JS via Jems as part of the submission of the first certificate of the national controller including staff costs.
-The documents can be updated in the cases described above for each new reporting period prior to the submission of the expenditure for verification by the national controller. - Payslips or other documents of equivalent probative value related to the staff expenses declared for the current year and where the gross salary, employer's social contributions and other compulsory payments are clearly identifiable. - Proof of payment of salaries and employer's contributions and other costs related to the staff costs declared for the current financial year. - No recording of working time (e.g. timesheets or similar documents) is required.
+The documents can be updated in the cases described above for each new reporting period prior to the submission of the expenditure for verification by the national controller. - Payslips or other documents of equivalent probative value related to the staff expenses declared for the current year and where the gross salary, employer's social contributions and other compulsory payments are clearly identifiable.

-As national regulations on this issue differ from country to country, the Programme does not provide a definition of natural person.
+85 As national regulations on this issue differ from country to country, the Programme does not provide a definition of natural person.
 Partners and national controllers are required to clarify this notion at the very beginning of the project in cooperation with their National Authority and in accordance with their institutional regulations, and it is advisable to keep track of the conclusions reached on the subject as part of the project audit trail.

-$^{73}$ Only employment contracts (and such ones comparable to employment contracts) fall under the labour law and are therefore to be considered as staff costs, which have to be reported under this cost category.
+86 86 Only employment contracts (and such ones comparable to employment contracts) fall under the labour law and are therefore to be considered as staff costs, which have to be reported under this cost category.
 All other contracts like contracts for services are subject to procurement law and consequently they have to be reported under the cost category "external expertise and services"